boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

      ? reliability: uint .default 0
    }

-   ; Indicates traffic category.
+   ; Indicates traffic category to which the policy is bound.
-   ; If the value is set to 0, this means the policy is ; enforced for all traffic.
+   ; If the value is set to 0, this means that the policy is ; enforced for all traffic.

    tc =  {